 Hillary Nette, RMT, Osteopath (D.O.M.P) views the individual as an interconnected unit and works to restore balance in the 'whole' person .
 After beginning with interview and assessment to build a picture of your state of health and specific needs, the treatment will involve hands-on techniques to relieve tissue strain and restriction and restore function.
-Hillary incorporates mechanical, visceral, and cranial approaches as well as home-care recommendations to enhance effectiveness of treatment. (see 'more information' in SERVICES for specific info on techniques)
+Hillary incorporates mechanical, visceral, and cranial approaches, always maintaining awareness on both physical and emotional wellbeing as well as giving home-care recommendations to enhance effectiveness of treatment. (see 'more information' in SERVICES for specific info on techniques)

 BIO - RMT, D.O.M.P is a graduate of the Canadian College of Massage and Hydrotherapy and the Canadian College of Osteopathy (College d'Etudes Osteopathique).
 Her graduating thesis was titled The Effects of Osteopathic Treatment on Quality of Life in Palliative Care Patients.

 Hillary's treatment approach draws from her osteopathy training as well as her background in massage therapy and decades of yoga studies and teaching.
 She takes an osteopathic approach viewing the individual as an interconnected unit.
 She has a deep belief in the body's innate wellness and healing potential, and focuses her work on encouraging and supporting this process.
 With gentle, listening hands, she approaches each patient as an individual with unique needs.
 Hillary has worked for years as a birth doula and is a mother herself.
 She loves treating all ages and all stages of life: pregnancy, babies, children, adults, and the elderly.